All systems nominal

 /etc/verity/

-├── config.toml # Platform configuration
+├── config.toml # Core engine configuration

 /usr/local/bin/